Force over Distance: Chapter 18

 “Yeah,” Young admitted.
 “Probably.”

-Rush shrugged, repositioned his glasses, and swirled his alcohol around his cup.
-“Yes well, it’s not all Machiavellian schemes and cowardly self-preservation.”
+Rush shrugged, repositioned his glasses, and swirled his alcohol.
+“Yes well, it’s not all Machiavellian schemes and cowardly self-interest.”
 He narrowed his eyes at Young.
 “Just, y’know.
 Most of it.”

-The guy was practically vibrating with the need to start a fight.
+The guy was vibrating with the need to start a fight.

-“We gotta do this differently, you and me,” he said softly.
+“We gotta do this differently, you and me,” Young said.

 Young didn’t move.
 He said nothing.
 He did his damnedest to think of nothing, except for Brody’s double-distilled ethanol.

-“Usually,” Rush said, his voice smooth and controlled, “this’d be the portion of the conversation where you lay out your demands.”
+“Usually,” Rush said, with ironclad control, “this’d be where you lay out your demands.”

-“Not sure that’s possible,” Rush murmured.
-Delicately, he traced the rim of his beaten metal cup.
+“Not sure that’s possible.”
+Rush traced the rim of his beaten metal cup.
 The fringe of his hair brushed the tops of his glasses.

 Young wanted to argue that they could change, that they already had, that everything would be better because of it.
 He wanted to make that argument.
 He wanted to win that argument.
 He wanted Rush to admit that he’d won it.